 (c) for the negotiation and making of a cancellation agreement; or

-(d) for the purpose of acting for him or her in connection with any question, dispute or difficulty that has arisen or may arise out of or in the course of the employment.
+(d) for the purpose of acting for the employer or employee in connection with any question, dispute or difficulty that has arisen or may arise out of or in the course of the employment.

 (2) Any person may be appointed as a bargaining agent, including an organisation or association that is registered under Part II Division 4.